musicbeeremote/mbrc/README.md

 There are several ways to install the application on your device:

-1. **GitHub Releases** (Recommended) - Download the latest version from [releases](https://github.com/musicbeeremote/mbrc/releases).
-This version doesn't include crash reporting or analytics.
+1. **[Play Store](https://play.google.com/store/apps/details?id=com.kelsos.mbrc)** (Recommended) - Install the latest stable version.
+The Play Store build includes Firebase and Crashlytics for crash reporting and anonymous analytics.

-2. **Android Studio** - If you are a developer, you can build and install directly from Android Studio.
+2. **GitHub Releases** - Download APKs from [releases](https://github.com/musicbeeremote/mbrc/releases).
+This build is for privacy-conscious users and doesn't include crash reporting or analytics.

-3. **Play Store** - Currently unavailable (see note above), but planned to return in 2026.
-The Play Store version includes Firebase and Crashlytics for crash reporting and anonymous analytics.
+3. **Android Studio** - If you are a developer, you can build and install directly from Android Studio.

 ## Development